valkyrie26/FishELF/README.md

 to see all existing functions in a code run: info functions

+In the debugger:
+start
+call fish_name()

+Figure out when, where and how to catch!

 For cleaner outputs do:
 nm pond | grep ' T '